 6. Peppermint or Mint Tea

-Both mint and peppermint are great if you’re looking for something to soothe your throat.
-Attributed to menthol, these two herbs leave behind a cooling sensation in the throat.
-But that’s not it.
+Peppermint and other herbs in the mint family are great if you’re looking for something to soothe your throat.
+Attributed to menthol, these herbs leave behind a cooling sensation in the throat.
+But that’s not all they do!

 Menthol is an anti-bacterial, anti-viral, and antifungal agent.
 It also has analgesic properties.
 It can, therefore, help in reducing throat pain, and kill off some bacteria and viruses causing sore throat, relieving the symptoms of sore throat.

-How to Prepare a Perfect Cup of Tea to Treat Sore Throat
+How To Prepare The Perfect Cup For A Sore Throat

-Boil some water in a pan, add your favorite tea in it and let it steep in the water for 10 minutes.
-You can leave it for a bit longer if you desire a stronger tea.
-And voila!
+Boil some water in a pot or in a tea kettle, add your favorite tea (loose leaves or already bagged), and let the tea soak (steep) in the water for 10 minutes.
+You can leave it for a bit longer if you desire a stronger tea, but be mindful that tea can turn bitter if it steeps for too long.
+Drain the leaves or remove the bags, et voila!
 Your tea is ready.

 You can similarly steep fresh herbs like peppermint, mint, oregano, and ginger to make your tea even more effective.